 Faculty content developers will work in collaboration with instructional designers to develop courses that adhere to institutional course design best practices as informed by the essential standards for course design.
-Beginning in the fall of 2020, the following prerequisite and program courses for the proposed certificate will be available to students online: Elementary Spanish I (SPA 111-prerequisite), Elementary Spanish 2 (SPA 112-prerequisite), Intermediate Spanish 1 (SPA 211), and Intermediate Spanish 2 (SPA 212).
+The following prerequisite and program courses for the certificate will be available to students online: Elementary Spanish I (SPA 111-prerequisite), Elementary Spanish for Health Care 1 (SPA 140-prerequisite), Elementary Spanish 2 (SPA 112-prerequisite), Elementary Spanish for Health Care 2 (SPA 141-prerequisite), Intermediate Spanish 1 (SPA 211), and Intermediate Spanish 2 (SPA 212), Intermediate Spanish Grammar Review and Composition (SPA213).